 - Large windows

-- Bathroom equipped with hot shower, toilet, sink, cupboard under sink and small shelf for storing toiletries.
-Plus complementary toiletries and a window
+- Bathroom equipped with hot shower, toilet, sink, cupboard under the sink and a small shelf for storing toiletries.
+Plus complimentary toiletries and a window

 I mean, what more do you need for two nights, right?

 We had lunch (more on the food later) and then started our Halong Bay adventures.